-Osteopathy may help ease pain or aches and further benefit maybe gain through exercise or movement therapy.
-Recent NICE guidance supports manual therapy and exercises as best care for low back pain and sciatica – see https://www.nice.org.uk/guidance/ng59/chapter/Recommendations#non-invasive-treatments-for-low-back-pain-and-sciatica.
-Yoga and Pilates classes, for example, are extremely popular as participants feel the benefits and can take control of some of their own rehabilitation.
+Osteopathy may help ease yours pains or aches and you may further benefit through exercise or movement therapy.
+Recent NICE guidance supports manual therapy along with exercises as best care for low back pain and sciatica – see https://www.nice.org.uk/guidance/ng59/chapter/Recommendations#non-invasive-treatments-for-low-back-pain-and-sciatica.
+Yoga and Pilates classes, for example, are extremely popular as you will feel the benefits and can take control of some of your own own rehabilitation.

 Gail, at Osteopathy at the Mews, has practised yoga and Pilates for many years.
-She often uses stretches and strengthening exercises from these, in addition to the osteopathic treatment, to help your recovery.
-She is a trained Pilates using the rehab-focused APPI method.
+Stretches and strengthening exercises from these are frequently used, in addition to the osteopathic treatment, to help your recovery.
+She is a trained Pilates teacher using the rehab-focused APPI method.

 Even if you have no Pilates experience there will be a beneficial exercise for you.

 Your osteopathic appointment may include Pilates exercises to improve your recovery.
 If you would like your clinic session to be solely focussed on Pilates then please let Gail know.